cjorda15/linkedList/readme.md

 Build the list with HTML, CSS, and JavaScript.

-psudocode:

-two inputs:
-  website-title
-  website-url
-enter button:
-  enter-button

-put the information in an array. take the information from the array and display it on "cards" the screen below.

-count up all the cards
-count up all the read cards and turn the read button red. display number of cards display number of unread cards
+This list of links will add website titles and links to "cards" that show the information.

+The user must enter something into both the website title and website url fields or they will get an error.

+The links on the cards turn yellow on hover.

+A card can be marked read and then marked unread again.

+The page resets on page load.